giomagg/DDPS_Nordstream_Maggi_Denart/README.md

 > ***H*<sub>3</sub>: The prevalence of Tweets suspecting Ukraine is behind the sabotage will be relatively high.**

 <p align="justify">
 In addition to these three, we had some expectations about how these topics would be distributed in the different Twitter communities in the retweet social network – see methodology below.
-The ideological structure of a our online network influences out exposure, dissemination, and belief of the information we come across online (Ognyanova, forthcoming).

- In the context of online social networks, information spreads in ideologically similar communities.
+The ideological structure of our online networks influences our exposure, dissemination, and belief of the information we come across online (Ognyanova, forthcoming).
+In this context, information – especially false messages – spread further in ideologically similar communities (Stein et al., 2023).

  building the intuition that different communities discuss different topics, with different focuses and different interests – and thus develop different narratives around the same event – we developed a fourth hypothesis.
 </p>